Randox Sepsis innovation hailed by Health Secretary Matt Hancock

 An innovative new tool for quickly diagnosing the often deadly infection Sepsis, will save lives, the Health Secretary has said.

-At least a third of those with sepsis die at present.
+The bedside test, being developed by healthcare diagnostics company Randox, will slash the 24 hours usually taken to identify the correct antibiotic for sepsis treatment.
+Currently, more than a third of those with sepsis die.
 Every hour that patients are not diagnosed increases the chance of death by 8%.

 Health Secretary Matt Hancock said: “Instead of having to give people huge amounts of antibiotics across the board, which causes other problems, both medical and problems with resistance and super bugs, instead we will be able to work out exactly what the right treatment is for that individual person and do it fast enough to get the treatment in to save lives.”